ropbear/palebail/README.md

 # palebail

-I was going to write a bunch of stuff for this, but you get the idea.
 Open S3 buckets bad, "cloud" infra security good.
-This was a private project for a while but I'm not working on it anymore so might as well make it public.

 **WARNING:** Using this tool can get your IP rate-limited by Amazon.
 You have been warned.